anyaevostinar/anyaevostinar.github.io/classes/257-s25/project-4-frontend.md

     * links make sense out of context
     * [correct use of bold vs strong](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/strong)
   * The HTML and CSS are in separate files
-  * HTML code is acceptable, perhaps with minor presentation aspects bleeding in
+  * HTML code only deals with content structure and not any aspect of presentation
-  * HTML and CSS code is somewhat organized
   * CSS code is acceptable; Some aspects of the CSS could be accomplished more efficiently.
+  * All HTML tags used appropriately
+  * Style checks at all at 5 or higher

-### Mastery Criteria
+### Exemplary Criteria
 * All the Proficiency criteria are met
+* Coverage is at 90% still
 * Front-end:
-  * Page does an excellent job enabling scanability, satisficing, and muddling through.
-Strong execution of conventions and best practices for content organization and accessibility.
-  * HTML only deals with content structure and not any aspect of presentation.
-Code is clearly and concisely written.
-All tags used appropriately.
-  * CSS clearly captures the look-and-feel of the site and renders correctly.
-Code is clearly and concisely written.

-## Addendums
+  * Style checks are all at 10

-For mastery, your website needs to be complete, polished, and cohesive.
-If you don't feel strong in design, it can be a simple and clean design, but it should look professional.
+  * Website is complete, polished, and cohesive.
+It can be a simple and clean design, but it should look professional.
+    * Refer to examples in the [Inspiration section of the Project Proposal](/project-proposal#inspiration)